The Wildfire That Is WordPress

 Importing your theme’s demo content will give you room to start customizing your web application.
 Theme Options > Demo Importer > navigate to your chosen demo > Import Demo > Install.
 Now is the time to experiment with headers, images, and texts.
 Follow this up with your logo, its variations, and contact information, which needs to be added to the footer of your web application.
 Finally, an outline for the pages you want on your web application should complete your offering (About Us, Map-search Listings, Careers, et al).

 To build your IDX website pages, you really need not start building them from scratch given your Houzez theme, which comes with ample templates.
-Here is how to edit a page from a template: Pages (sidebar) > All Pages > choose the page you are proceeding to edit > get creative!
+Here is how to edit a page from a template: All Pages (sidebar) > choose the one you are proceeding to edit > get creative!
 Add new elements (visual composer), preview and save, publish, and add the all-important finishing touch with the navigation bar for your web application’s header.

 Why (Not) WordPress?